\'Etale fundamental groups of Kawamata log terminal spaces, flat sheaves, and quotients of Abelian varieties: Chern classes on singular varieties

 In order to prove \eqref{eq:mxtriv2} we shall make use of Miyaoka's Semipositivity Theorem.
 In our setup, it asserts that the intersection numbers of $c_2(\sT_X)$ with nef Cartier divisors on $X$ are never negative.

 \begin{claim}[Miyaoka semipositivity] Assumptions as above.
-If $A_1, …, A_{n-2}$ are ample Cartier divisors on $X$, then $c_2(\sT_X) \cdot A_1 \cdots A_{n-2} ≥ 0$. \end{claim} \begin{proof} Let $π: \wtilde X → X$ be a strong resolution of singularities and $S ⊂ X$ a complete intersection surface, as introduced in Remark~\ref{rem:altComp}.
+If $A_1, …, A_{n-2}$ are ample Cartier divisors on $X$, then $c_2(\sT_X) · A_1 \cdots A_{n-2} ≥ 0$. \end{claim} \begin{proof} Let $S ⊂ X$ be a complete intersection surface, as introduced in Remark~\ref{rem:altComp}.
 Observe that $S$ avoids the singularities of $X$, and that the strong resolution map $π$ is isomorphic along $S$.
 Since $π^*(\sT_X)$ and $\sT_{\wtilde X}$ differ only along the $π$-exceptional set, Remark~\ref{rem:altComp} shows that

 Using the assumption that the canonical divisor $K_X$ is $\bQ$-Cartier and nef, Miyaoka shows in \cite[Thm.~6.6]{Miyaoka87} that the right hand side is always non-negative. \end{proof}

 As a first corollary of Claim~\ref{claim:MiyaSP} we obtain the following technical result, which shows vanishing of a larger class of intersection numbers.